 The Foundation disburses the majority of its project funds as cost reimbursement grants with third party service providers.
-As discussed in note H above, the disbursement of funds by the Foundation is generally contingent upon the service provider properly expending and documenting approved expenditures.
+As discussed in note G above, the disbursement of funds by the Foundation is generally contingent upon the service provider properly expending and documenting approved expenditures.
 Project disbursements are not accrued by the Foundation until these conditions are met.
 A majority of funding for these grants is provided by donor contributions and grants received by the Foundation.
 These grants are recognized as temporarily restricted revenue by the Foundation at the time of the initial gift.
 As most grants awarded by the Foundation occur over more than one fiscal year, it is not uncommon for timing differences to exist between the year revenue is recognized and the year an expenditure occurs.
 It should also be noted that gift revenues can fluctuate significantly year to year.
-Cost reimbursement grants expected to be funded by the Foundation in future years totaled \$41,821,928 and \$32,356,387 at June 30, 2014 and 2013, respectively.
+Cost reimbursement grants expected to be funded by the Foundation in future years totaled \$95,702,171 and \$41,821,928 at June 30, 2015 and 2014, respectively.

-Although not a usual practice, the Foundation agreed to prepay certain service organizations approximately \$1,200,000 and \$2,200,000 in 2014 and 2013, respectively, for services to be rendered during a future year.
+Although not a usual practice, the Foundation agreed to prepay certain service organizations approximately \$2,230,000 and \$1,200,000 in 2015 and 2014, respectively, for services to be rendered during a future year.
 This arrangement was acceptable due to the legal requirements of the providers and based upon their history of providing exceptional service.

-NOTE O - SUBSEQUENT EVENTS
+NOTE N - SUBSEQUENT EVENTS

-In connection with the preparation of the financial statements, management and the Board of Directors evaluated subsequent events after the statement of financial position date of June 30, 2014 through March 19, 2015, which was the date the financial statements were available to be issued.
+In connection with the preparation of the financial statements, management and the Board evaluated subsequent events after the statement of financial position date of June 30, 2015 through March 17, 2016, which was the date the financial statements were available to be issued.
+No subsequent events were noted which required disclosure.